wicked-rainman/DAPL/docs/README.md

 client and server install, repeat step 5 again before running the next make Server or make Client.

 7. After a server install, use systemctl to start and enable gasnd.service, gdnsd.service, grdnsd.service, ghistory.service and gcountryd.service as required.
-Ensure that the TCP ports specified in gasnd, gdnsd, grdnsd, gcountryd and ghistoryd (/usr/local/sbin) are allowed through any firewall.
+Ensure that the TCP ports specified in the bash scripts gasnd, gdnsd, grdnsd, gcountryd and ghistoryd (/usr/local/sbin) are allowed through any firewall.

 8. In a client install, Edit $HOME/.bashrc, and add these BASH variables: